 The Right to Know Act requires the employer to:

 - provide notice to workers of their rights under the law

 - provide regular training and information regarding hazardous substances

 - maintain a list of hazardous substances found in the workplace

 - maintain proper labeling on containers of hazardous substances, mixtures, and chemicals.

-If you would like a public safety officer to accompany you in walking anywhere on-campus, please contact the Public Safety Office at x6111 or use the campus emergency blue light phones.
-To pre-schedule, please contact the Public Safety Office.
+If you would like a campus safety officer to accompany you in walking anywhere on-campus, please contact the Campus Safety Office at x6111 or use the campus emergency blue light phones.
+To pre-schedule, please contact the Campus Safety Office.

 Lebanon Valley College has an obligation to provide a safe environment and protect the college property.
 For the safety of all members of the College, the use of skateboards, roller skates, rollerblades and human-powered cycles (bicycles, unicycles, etc.) is prohibited within all buildings upon the campus.
 The use of these devices is permitted on walkways and paths as long as the right of way is granted to pedestrians.
 Riding such devices on walls, benches and the like is prohibited.